Direct VPC egress with a VPC network

 Deploy a service

 Direct VPC egress allows your Cloud Run service to send traffic to a VPC network without a Serverless VPC Access connector.
 Network costs scale to zero just like the service itself.
-You can also use network tags directly on Cloud Run service revisions for more granular network security.
+You can also add network tags directly on Cloud Run service revisions for more granular network security, such as applying VPC firewall rules.

-You can configure Direct VPC egress with a service by using the Google Cloud console, Google Cloud CLI, or YAML.
+You can configure Direct VPC egress with a service by using the Google Cloud console, Google Cloud CLI, YAML, or Terraform.

 Console